istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 Congratulations!
 You have successfully added all pods in the default namespace to the mesh.
 Note that you did not have to restart or redeploy anything!

-Check once again the ztunnel logs for the proxy has received the network namespace (netns) information about an ambient application pod, and has started proxying for it:
+Check the ztunnel logs for the proxy has received the network namespace (netns) information about an ambient application pod, and has started proxying for it:

 {{< text bash >}}
 $ kubectl logs ds/ztunnel -n istio-system | grep -o ".*starting proxy"